Public Release for Schools Operating the Seamless Summer Option

 |Household Size||Yearly||Monthly||Twice a Month||Every two weeks||Weekly|

-Households may be eligible for free or reduced price meal benefits one of four ways listed below.
+Households may meet Income Eligibility Guidelines one of four ways listed below.

 - Some Food Assistance and FIP households will receive a letter from the Department of Human Services (DHS) which will qualify the children listed on the letter for free meals.
 Parents must take this letter to the child’s school to receive free meals.